 Excavators or landowners are encouraged to hire a private line locator to mark the location of farm tap lines.
-More information regarding farm taps and a partial listing of Minnesota private locators is available on our industry directory at www.gopherstateonecall.org/private-facility-locators.
+More information regarding farm taps and a partial listing of Minnesota private locators is available on our industry directory at www.gopherstateonecall.org/about-gsoc/industrydirectory and click on the Private Facility Locators button.
 GSOC strongly recommends that specific questions regarding farm taps be directed to the gas provider or the Minnesota Office of Pipeline Safety dps.mn.gov/divisions/ops.